-B.C. crews assessing damage, waiting for daylight as travellers trapped by landslides | CBC News

-Search and rescue crews are trying to assess the damage from landslides that left travellers trapped on a southern B.C. highway, though officials caution that rescue efforts aren't expected until daybreak as they try to determine a safe way to reach those in need.

-David Boone, the team director of the Heavy Urban Search and Rescue Task Force team in B.C. and an assistant chief at the Vancouver Fire Department, said early Monday that his team hasn't yet had a full view of the scope of the landslides and debris flow.
+Helicopters lift hundreds to safety after motorists trapped on B.C. highway | CBC News

+Up to 275 trapped on Highway 7, near Agassiz, B.C., since Sunday evening

+Rescue efforts by helicopter are lifting hundreds of people to safety after they were trapped along a southern B.C. highway from landslides caused by extreme weather.

-The landslides, which occurred on Sunday on Highway 7 near Agassiz, B.C., came as communities in southern B.C. dealt with heavy rainfall.
+The landslides, which occurred on Sunday on Highway 7 near Agassiz, B.C., about 125 kilometres east of Vancouver, came as communities in southern parts of the province dealt with heavy rainfall.

+As many as 275 people, among them 50 children, have been trapped on the stretch of highway since Sunday evening, the City of Vancouver and Canada Task Force 1, the locally based urban search and rescue team, said in a joint release.

+It says they were joined by Chilliwack Search and Rescue and a geotechnical engineer to survey the area for anyone who may be trapped in the debris.

+Canadian Forces Cormorant helicopters started the first of multiple rescue flights on Monday, transporting evacuees between the slide area and a reception centre in nearby Agassiz.

-Boone said his team arrived to support members of the fire department in Agassiz, who had already rescued at least 12 people trapped in vehicles from the debris flow.
+David Boone, the team director of the Heavy Urban Search and Rescue Task Force team in B.C. and an assistant chief at the Vancouver Fire Department, said his team arrived to support members of the fire department in Agassiz, who had already rescued at least 12 people trapped in vehicles from the debris flow.

 Two others were rescued on the east side, by either a search and rescue team or workers from the fire department in Hope, he told CBC News Network.

 "What complicates this situation is we have two slides on Highway 7 and we have people that were trapped in the debris … and some have been rescued," Boone told CBC's Heather Hiscox, noting that officials are not yet sure if there are other vehicles missing and other people who are not accounted for.